ChainlinkResources/docs/source/includes/goldmine/_wallets.md

 }
 ```

-Creates a custodial `Wallet` (also referred to as a signing identity) capable of storing cryptocurrencies and tokens and signing transactions native to a specific `Network`.
+Creates a `Wallet` (also referred to as a signing identity) capable of storing cryptocurrencies and tokens native to a specific `Network`.
+A `Wallet` may be setup as custodial or non-custodial.
+If the `Wallet` is custodial then the platform will sign and broadcast transactions to the `Network` on behalf of an authorized `User` or `Application`.

 ## Retrieve Wallet Details